Code-Institute-Submissions/HeeeyYooouGuuuys/README.md

     -   #### Colour Scheme
         -   A number of 80's style colors are used to evoke a nostalgic feeling.
 Primarily the site uses a neon pink and purple pallette #000000 & #000000.
 There are accents of green for which the colour mimics old green screen monitors from the decade #000000 and yellow that matches the collectable coins of a famous video game plumber #000000
     -   #### Typography
-        -   There are two primary fonts for the website - Press P2 Start & VT232.
+        -   There are two primary fonts for the website - Press Start P2 & VT323.
 Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Both Press P2 Start and VT232 are evocative of the fonts used in video games throughout the decade.
-I have used Press P2 Start for buttons and titles and VT232 for larger pieces of text as it is easier to parse.
+Both Press Start P2 and VT323 are evocative of the fonts used in video games throughout the decade.
+I have used Press Start P2 for buttons and titles and VT323 for larger pieces of text as it is easier to parse.
     -   #### Imagery
         -   The background image is designed to be evocative of vector designs from the era.
 It has a nostlgic aesthetic and uses neon pink and purple from which the site takes design cues.
 The card images are chosen to let people reminisce about pop culture frm the decade.